Home solar battery calculator showing solar panels and battery storage system

 3. Location-Based Analysis – Tool uses your coordinates for real solar data (irradiance) and local electricity prices.

 4. Customize System – Set backup autonomy days (1-3 is typical).
-Adjust panel efficiency if you know better option.
+Adjust panel efficiency if you know a better option.

 5. Results Dashboard – See clear recommendations right away: